guendouzaimed/dirforce/README.md

 ### Usage

-To use the dirforce Tool, simply compile the source code and run the resulting binary with the following command:
+To use the dirforce Tool after installation you can run:

     dirforce -u/--url [url] -w/--wordlist [wordlist.txt]